If you want to take a weekend trip in California, this guide includes more than five dozen places you can go for a quick getaway.

 The long, narrow valley anchored by the town of Napa on the south and Calistoga on the north makes a perfect place for a weekend escape.
 Besides the obvious wine and food-related activities, you can have fun getting muddy (with or without the kids).

 Many Southern California residents don't even know about the charming part of Newport Beach, Balboa Peninsula and the islands that cuddle inside the marina, but you do.
-This part of Orange County seems like it came from a different era, and it has charmed everyone I've ever taken there.
+This part of Orange County seems like it came from a different era and it's sure to charm you.

-Newport Beach is popular for family... outings, boating, harbor tours, fishing, doing nothing
+Newport Beach is popular for family outings, boating, harbor tours, fishing, and doing nothing.

 Pacific Grove - Pasadena - Palm Springs - Paso Robles

 The westernmost of the Monterey Peninsula towns boasts a seaside drive that's prettier than the 17-Mile Drive, a historic lighthouse, and a lovely downtown.
 It's also home to some of the area's nicest bed and breakfast inns and Asilomar Beach, one of the prettiest stretches of sand in the county.